Tirtharaj10/AI-ML-Journey/README.md

-# AI-ML-Journey
+# AI/ML Learning Journey
-Documenting my AI/ML journey
+From PL/SQL Developer to AI/ML Engineer documented in public.